SGZ-Creations/Factorio-Greener-Mining/README.md

 # Factorio Dustless Miners
-A mod that adds miners whose purpose is to reduce pollution
+A factorio mod that adds miners whose purpose is to reduce pollution